-Additional information is provided in the module catalogue.
-Please note, it's not obligatory to choose a profile.
-You may choose elective modules of the program in Earth & Climate System Science (see list below), of other natural science Master's programs of the University of Hohenheim and of other degree programs offered at the University of Hohenheim.
+You may choose elective modules of the program in Earth & Climate System Science, of other natural science Master's programs of the University of Hohenheim and of other degree programs offered at the University of Hohenheim.
 If you want to take modules at other German or foreign universities, you need to petition the board of examiners.
 Please contact the examinations office for further information.